Let Oomnitza be your single source of truth!

 Creating user workflows with the API block

-To reduce your workload and automate complex and repetitive tasks, you can create user workflows with the API block by following the steps in Creating user workflows with the API block.
+To reduce your workload and automate complex and repetitive tasks, you can create user workflows with the API block by following the steps in Using the API block.
 To locate the available presets, enter RFPIO in the Select Preset search field.
 Select your preset of choice and for every preset enter the following information in the Configure section:

 - Your correct RFPIO Credentials that you created in Adding the credentials.